hxwang/Careercup150/file/stability-and-memory-limits.md

 10.5 If you were designing a web crawler, how would you avoid getting into infinite loops? [[solution]](../code/10-5.md)

 10.6 You have 10 billion URLs.
 How do you detect the duplicate documents?
 In this case, assume that "duplicate" means that the URLs are identical. [[solution]](../code/10-6.md)

+10.7 Imagine a web server for a simplified search engine.
+This system has 100 machines to respond to search queries, which may then call out using processSearch(string query) to another cluster of machines to actually get the result.
+The machine which responds to a given query is chosen at random, so you can not guarantee that the same machine will always respond to the same request.
+The method processSearch is very expensive.
+Design a caching mechanism to cache the results of the most recent queries.
+Be sure to explain how you would update the cache when data changes.